Hong Kong kicks off COVID-19 vaccinations with Sinovac jab

 Participants so far will be receiving the vaccine by Chinese biopharmaceutical firm Sinovac.
 A million doses arrived in the city last week, and Hong Kong leader Carrie Lam and other top government officials were vaccinated first in a bid to bolster confidence in the program.

-A poll published in January by the University of Hong Kong found respondents concerned about the Chinese vaccine's efficacy.
+A poll published in January by the University of Hong Kong found that a majority of respondents in the city concerned about the Chinese vaccine's efficacy.

+“I don’t think I’ll get the vaccine for the time being.
+I’ll take a wait-and-see approach," said Ken Cheung, a Hong Kong resident.

+"I would like to see if others experience any side-effects after the injection.
+I’ll only consider the vaccine only when I’m sure that it has a high efficacy rate and no side-effect.”

 A panel of Hong Kong experts said the efficacy of the Sinovac vaccine after two doses, 21 days apart, was 62.3%.
 In contrast, a study in Israel found that the two-dose Pfizer-BioNTech vaccine has 92% effectiveness.